Skip to content

 Integration Checklist

-5. Update config.py if new canonical values needed
+5. Update shared config if new canonical values needed (infra/shared/tradai_infra_shared/config.py)

 from modules.new_module import NewModule